serbats/Reactive-Combine-MVVM-Templates/README.md

 ## Conclusion

 Want to use cool MVVM templates in your XCode?
 Just install them and use in your app.
-You can simply switch them to RxSwift or other reactive library tou want instead of Combine.
+You can simply switch them to RxSwift or other reactive library you want instead of Combine.

 # Credits

-SwiftUISkeleton is owned and maintained by [email](mailto:serbats@ukr.net).
+Reactive-Combine-MVVM-Templates is owned and maintained by [email](mailto:serbats@ukr.net).

 # License